 Dr. Horowitz teaches courses on music, globalization, and disputed territories through the International Studies Program.
 She is a research associate and scholar of folklore and music at the Mershon Center for International Security Studies and a faculty board member at the Middle East Studies Center, Ohio State University.

-An expert in the field, Dr. Khezri has recently published his work entitled Comparative Literature in Iran and the Arab World, 1903 - 2012.
-His work It is Only Sound that Remains, which details the life and poetry of Forūgh-i Farrukhzād, including Kurdish translations of two collections of Forough's poetry (Another Birth and Let Us Believe in the Beginning of the Cold Season) is due to be published in late 2014.
+An expert in the field, Dr. Khezri has recently published his work entitled Comparative Literature in Iran and the Arab World 1903 – 2012.
+(Samt: 2013) His work It is Only Sound that Remains, which details the life and poetry of Forūgh-i Farrukhzād, including Kurdish translations of two collections of Forough's poetry (Another Birth and Let Us Believe in the Beginning of the Cold Season) is due to be published in 2016.
 Additionally, Dr. Khezri has published on topics ranging from Kurdish identity to Jerusalem in Persian literature.
-His current project, a translation of Kafka's Message by Sadegh Hedayat is set to be completed in late 2014, as well.
+His current project, a translation of Kafka's Message by Sadegh Hedayat is set to be completed in 2016, as well.
+His most recent article “Arabic Comparative Literature; Intersection with West Asian Literature” (Alif: Journal of Comparative Poetic: the American University in Cairo: 2015), has been translated to Persian and Kurdish.

 Major General (USAF, Ret.)
 Charles Tucker, serves as Executive Director of two International Non-Governmental Organizations: the Sustainable Capacity International Institute, Arezzo, Italy; and the World Engagement Institute, Chicago, IL, USA.
 In these capacities, he designs and manages institutional capacity building programs throughout the world.
 He likewise promotes the economic and legal development of people through education, research, documentation, and advocacy.
 In addition, Prof. Tucker also serves as the International Projects Director for the National Strategy Forum, a non-partisan training institute and think-tank located in Chicago.
 And he serves on the Board of Directors of the International Code of Conduct for Private Security Service Providers’ Association (ICoCA), Geneva, Switzerland, where, as the U.S Government representative on the 12-member Board, he is charged with promoting, governing and overseeing the implementation of the International Code of Conduct for Private Security Service Providers to promote the responsible provision of private security services and respect for human rights and national and international law by exercising independent governance and oversight of the ICoC.